dzuk-mutant/font_notes/data/metrics.md

 Treat PPEM as if it was on a 72 PPI device and treat PPEM as square.

 - Set `sbix.<strike>.ppi` to 72 for all strikes.
-- Set your PPEMs the same as their standard resolution for all axes.
+- Set `sbix.<strike>.ppem` to the size of the image files themselves.
 If the size of images in a strike is 128px, the PPEM is 128.
 If it's 64px then the PPEM is 64, and so on.

-**I think that's how PPEM should be set????**
+- Set your `CBLC.<BitmapSize>.ppemX` and `ppemY` to the same as sbix's PPEMs???? **I think????**